 A long dumbbell can also negatively affect your balance.

-As a result, you need to put more effort into stabilising your dumbbells, and this can ruin user experience.
+As a result, you need to put more effort into stabilizing your dumbbells, and this can ruin the user experience.

 The Bowflex adjustable dumbbells are notorious for this issue.

-These dumbbells have the same width regardless of whether you’ve selected a light or heavy poundage.
+These dumbbells have the same width regardless of whether you’ve selected light or heavy poundage.

-In comparison, other adjustable dumbbels such as the Nuobells become shorter at lower poundages (much better design in my experience).
+In comparison, other adjustable dumbbells such as the Nuobells become shorter at lower poundages (much better design in my experience).

 Alternatively, the Powerblock adjustable dumbbells are generally very compact.

-In general, avoid any adjustable dumbbell that’s longer than 44cm (17″) length.
+In general, I would avoid any adjustable dumbbell that’s longer than 44cm (17″) length.